Blue (English group): 2012–2019: Roulette and Colours

-2021–present: Heart & Soul , 20th Anniversary Tour and Reflections
+2021–present: Heart & Soul, 20th Anniversary Tour and Reflections

 On 30 November 2021, the group confirmed they would be going on an arena tour to celebrate their 20th anniversary, it was also confirmed that Atomic Kitten would be supporting them on the tour.
 When interviewed on This Morning the group also confirmed that they were back in the studio recording, a new album is expected to follow along with the tour.

 On 11 April 2022, the group announced that their sixth studio album Heart & Soul which would be released on 9 September 2022.
 On 20 May the group unveiled the track listing for the album on their social media accounts, following with first single "Haven't Found You Yet".
 On 29 June 2022, the group released the single "Dance with Me", a cover of the 2001 112 single.
 The Heart & Soul album release date was pushed back to 28 October 2022.

 In November 2022, Blue performed at a fan festival in Qatar for the 2022 FIFA World Cup.
 The appearance attracted criticism due to Qatar's human rights abuses and strict anti-LGBT laws.

 On 4 September 2025 the group premiered their new single "One Last Time" on Radio 2 with Scott Mills.
-Later on their socials they announced their upcoming album Reflections, which will be released on 9 January 2026 alongside them going on their 25th Anniversary Tour.
+Later on their socials, Blue announced their upcoming album Reflections, which was released on 9 January 2026 alongside them going on their 25th Anniversary Tour.

+"One Last Time" was co-written by James and debuted and peaked at number 62 on the UK Singles Downloads Chart.
+A second single, "Waste My Love", co-written by Webbe, was issued on 30 October 2025.
+"Beautiful Spiritual", co-written by Ryan, was released as the album's third single on 27 November 2025.
+A fourth single, "Candlelight Fades", co-written by Costa, was released on 19 December 2025.
+Reflections was released on 9 January 2026; it debuted at number two on the UK Album Charts, the group's highest charting studio album since 2003's Guilty.